 Rat King Records

-Bottom Bracket - "I Don't Care Enough To Stay" RKR-038
+Bottom Bracket - "I Don't Care Enough To Stay" CD & Tape RKR-038

 As the DIY mecca known as “Southtown” evaporated from Springfield, Illinois piece-by-piece, Bottom Bracket guitarist Mario Cannamela didn’t know where else to turn other than inward.
 The lifelong punk musician had been a part of a unique Midwestern group of DIY lifers who helped build one of the healthiest and exciting punk scenes in the entire country, all centered around the Illinois capital’s Southtown neighborhood — a neighborhood VICE once called a “DIY theme park” owned and operated by a “generation of musicians born and bred” in the local scene — where Cannamela and Bottom Bracket drummer BJ Pearce ran a recording studio, a record shop, and hosted shows at the longstanding, legendary punk venue Black Sheep Cafe.